platinum sponsor

 Trades passport

-The Trades Passport is a small booklet that has a page dedicated to each Trade and Sponsor physically displaying at the DSR 8, with details of their name and either questions to answer re the display or have it signed off by the exhibitor.
+The Trades Passport is a small booklet that has a page dedicated to each Trade and Sponsor physically displaying at the event, with details of their name and either questions to answer re the display or have it signed off by the exhibitor.

 The Passport needs to be fully completed during the day and towards the end of the day all completed Passports will be included in a draw for a significant prize or prizes